muammar/mkchromecast/README.md

 Install
 -------

-There are two ways of installing this applications:
+There are two ways of installing this application:

 1. Using the binaries.
 2. From sources.